vesloguzov/edx-platform/docs/en_us/platform_api/source/bookmarks/overview.rst

 Bookmarks API Overview
 ################################################

-You use the Bookmarks API to add a bookmark to an XBlock, get a bookmark or list of bookmarks for a course, or delete a bookmark.
+You can use the Bookmarks API to add a bookmark to an XBlock, get a single bookmark from a course or a list of bookmarks for a course, or delete a bookmark.
 You can use the Bookmarks API for web, desktop, and mobile applications.

 ****************************************
 Bookmarks API Version 1.0
 ****************************************

 The Bookmarks API is currently at version 1.0.
-We plan on making significant enhancements to this API.

 ********************************************
 Bookmarks API Capabilities